mikosullivan/declutter/README.md

-# declutter
+# Declutter

 Declutters your Ruby hashes and arrays by removing empty arrays and hashes.
-Also has options for removing nils, redundancies and falses.
+Also has options for removing nils, redundancies and falses, and objects that respond to `#declutter`.

 In this simple example, we create a hash structure that contains an empty array: